Almond Joy Cookies

 These Almond Joy Cookies are quick and easy to make and are wonderfully soft and fluffy!
-Ready to enjoy in 20 minutes for any coconut and chocolate lovers!
+Perfect for any coconut and chocolate lovers!

 These Almond Joy Cookies are a wonderful treat during the holidays and special occasions.
 They are soft and pillow-like with crisp edges and they’re loaded with coconut, chocolate and almonds – just like the almond joy chocolate bar.
 If you’re a fan of coconut and chocolate, you will love the cookies!